Frequently Asked Questions

 Yes, as long as it is a COMPASS or ASSET Test.
 You can try checking local colleges to see if they give either of these tests, or you can visit the National College Testing Association's Consortium website to find a Testing center near you.
 Not all colleges and universities belong to the NCTA, but that is often a reliable source.
 Please be aware that fees will vary, and will be the sole responsibility of the student.

 - Can I use ACT scores at Seattle Central?

+Yes!
 You can use ACT scores at Seattle Central (instead of a COMPASS Test) if they meet college–level minimum scores and are less than three years old.
-For English placement: At least a 19 on BOTH the ACT English AND Reading tests.
+For ACT English placement: At least a 19 on both the ACT English and Reading tests.
 For math placement: At least a 22 on the ACT Mathematics test.
-You can submit scores the same way you would submit COMPASS scores (described above) or by contacting the testing company, ACT, Inc. to have your scores sent directly to Seattle Central.
+You can submit scores the same way you would submit placement scores (described above) or by contacting the testing company, ACT, Inc. to have your scores sent directly to Seattle Central, school code of 4475.

 - What about the CLEP Test or AP Credit?

 Seattle Central does not currently accept the military College Level Examination Program CLEP Test.
 Advanced Placement (AP) scores are accepted, but should be submitted to Admissions for evaluation.

 - If I transfer scores from another college, will I get the same classes?